 If you’re someone who struggles with dental anxiety or phobia, be sure to let us know.
 Additional steps can be taken to put your mind at ease.
 Although laser treatments aren’t usually something you need sedation for, there are of course exceptions for nearly everything.
 Mild to deeper dental sedation can help you overcome the anxiety that interferes with accessing the care you deserve.

 LANAP is an FDA approved laser-assisted regeneration technique that stands for “laser-assisted new attachment procedure.”
 The laser itself is applied to diseased tissues inside of gum pockets to halt and reverse the deteriorative infection process.
 It can safely eradicate the bad bacteria and infected tissues while safeguarding the healthy gingiva (gum tissues) around them.

 Depending on which type of technology is being used (such as the Fotona TwinLight) the dental laser can provide different types of wavelengths to provide the best results.
 For instance, two of the popular lasers we use are the Er-YAG and Nd-YAG.
 Some require three steps while others require five

-Dr. Saunders has been providing laser gum treatments for well over a decade.
+Our doctors at PCE have been providing laser gum treatments for well over a decade.
 In fact, he taught with some of the experts who innovated laser therapy protocols and revolutionized the dental industry.
 Research was performed on hundreds of different lasers to discern which ones had backed clinical research when it came to regenerating the bone around teeth.

 If you have gum disease or need to see a specialist, be sure to ask them if they offer LANAP or some type of laser perio therapy.
 When your provider is equipped with the right resources and experience, they will be better able to treat your unique situation in the most proactive way possible.
 Offices that don’t have access to LANAP technology may be less likely to suggest it to their patients, even if it may be the superior treatment option.